Position

 • Proven experience in a customer support or technical support role.

-• Strong understanding of technical products and services.
+• Strong understanding of customer service principles and practices.

 Is becoming a Support Specialist a good career path?